John Henry Smyth: Career

 Before he was elected to Parliament, Smyth was Under-Secretary of State for the Home Department in Pitt's government at his father's request, from July 1804 to February 1806.
-His father sought to have him elected to Parliament from 1802.
+His father sought to have him elected to Parliament in 1802.
 He stood for election in the Cambridge University constituency in 1811 when his uncle vacated his seat on joining the Lords, but he lost to Henry Temple, Lord Palmerston 451–345.
 Although he had served Pitt and his father was a Conservative, the younger Smyth had become a Whig at university and sat for that party when finally elected unopposed the following year when the other Cambridge University seat also became vacant.
 As an MP from 1812, he supported reduced military spending, reduced taxation, and the end of the slave trade, and he joined the finance committee in 1819.
 He was unwell during his last term in office and lived in Hastings for several months in the hope of recovering his health, but he died there in October 1822.

 He was a Captain of the South-West Yorkshire yeomanry, and a governor of Wakefield Grammar School from 1811.

 Personal life

 Smyth was twice married.
 His first marriage was to Sarah Caroline Ibbetson, daughter of Henry Ibbetson of St. Anthony's, on 5 July 1810, but she died the following year on 29 May 1811 aged just 25.
 From his father, Smyth inherited Heath Hall, Wakefield, Yorkshire.

-Three years later on 18 April 1814, he was remarried to his cousin Lady Elizabeth Anne FitzRoy, daughter George FitzRoy, 4th Duke of Grafton and the former Charlotte Maria Waldegrave.
+Three years later on 18 April 1814, he was remarried to his cousin Lady Elizabeth Anne FitzRoy, daughter of George FitzRoy, 4th Duke of Grafton and the former Charlotte Maria Waldegrave.
 They had two sons and four daughters: